boniolp/boniolp.github.io/index.md

 - **October 2022:** *Visiting Researcher, European Gravitational Observatory (EGO), the VIRGO collaboration*
   - Research project:
      - Geo-localization of noises using data series from fiber-acoustic sensors positioned at one of the building of the VIRGO interferometer.
-Collaboration with Akis Gkaitatzis and Prof. Stavros Katsanevas.
+Collaboration with Dr. Stamatios Gkaitatzis and Prof. Stavros Katsanevas.

 - **2022-now:** *Postdoctoral researcher, Université Paris Cité, LIPADE*
   - Research projects: